brannerchinese/Gauge_Voice_Transcription/README.md

  1. convert each source array to a string of single characters, one word to one character, based on the contents of the dictionary.

 This hack allows `difflib.SequenceMatcher` to operate on arrays of indivisible elements.

+---

+This project is in mid-process.

+Still to do:

+ 1. Convert phone calls to MP3.
+ 2. Decide about inclusion of tolerance information.
+ 1. Prepare slides for presentation.

 [end]